Gov. Lamont says drop in hospitalization is important for Connecticut

-HARTFORD, Conn. — Hospitalizations from COVID-19 dropped in Connecticut for a 12th day in a row, which Governor Ned Lamont said is an important metric for reopening the state's economy.
+HARTFORD, Conn. — Hospitalizations from COVID-19 dropped in Connecticut for the 12th day in a row, which Governor Ned Lamont said is an important metric for reopening the state's economy.

 "The other counties have not really had a big uptick thanks to social distancing and taking that seriously," Governor Lamont said.